 - Add nut and cocoa mixture back into food processor and while processing, drop small handfuls of the date pieces down into the food processor spout.
 Process until a dough consistency is achieved, adding more dates if the mixture does not hold together when squeezed in your hand.

-- Add the brownie mixture to a small parchment lined cake pan or loaf pan and add remaining ½ cup roughly roughly chopped walnuts.
+- Add the brownie mixture to a small parchment lined cake pan or loaf pan and add remaining roughly chopped walnuts (1/2 cup as original recipe is written).
 Toss to combine and evenly distribute, and then press down with you hands until it is flat and firm.

 - Place in freezer or fridge to chill before cutting.
 Store in an airtight container to keep fresh.
 Will keep in the fridge for at least 2 weeks and in the freezer for at least 2 months.